HGH: The Ultimate Guide (for Men & Women)

-This before and after picture is the result of long-term HGH use (several years of injections).
-This female user administers HGH every day for weight loss and anti ageing benefits, however the dosages utilized are unknown.
+This before-and-after picture is the result of long-term HGH use (several years of injections).
+This female user administers HGH every day for weight loss and anti-aging benefits; however, the dosages utilized are unknown.

 HGH For Women

-Women are limited significantly in regards to what steroids they can use, as many compounds cause virilization symptoms.
+Women are limited in regards to what steroids they can use, as many compounds cause virilization side effects.

-However, masculinization does not occur on HGH, as it does not elevate androgen hormones, such as free testosterone.
+However, we have found that masculinization does not occur on HGH, as it does not elevate androgen hormones such as free testosterone.

-It may also be argued that HGH’s effects are more desirable for women than men, in regards to: anti-ageing, fat loss, hair, skin and nail health.
+It may also be argued that HGH’s effects are more desirable for women than men in regards to anti-aging, fat loss, hair, skin, and nail health.

-However, one downside with HGH for women, is bone and tissue enlargement (with long-term use).
-Females are inherently the smaller sex, thus the reality of their feet, hands and skull growing larger may not be desirable.
-Whereas for a man this may not be troublesome.
+However, one downside we see with HGH for women is bone and tissue enlargement (present in long-term use).
+Females are inherently the smaller sexes; thus, the reality of their feet, hands, and skull growing larger may not be desirable.
+Whereas for a man, this may not be troublesome.

-HGH is legal when prescribed for medicinal purposes i.e. dwarfism or a HGH deficiency that greatly impacts overall well-being.
+HGH is legal when prescribed for medicinal purposes, i.e., for dwarfism or growth deficiency that greatly impacts overall well-being.

-This is due to it being included in the 1990 anabolic steroids control act, meaning non-medical distribution or possession is a federal crime.
+This is due to it being included in the 1990 Anabolic Steroid Control Act, meaning non-medical distribution or possession is a federal crime.

 If a person is deficient in HGH, they may be prescribed it by their doctor.

-However, if a bodybuilder wants HGH to build muscle, then he/she will buy it from the black market.
+However, if a bodybuilder wants HGH to build muscle, then he or she will buy it from the black market.